Lucasrsv1/6-nimmt/README.pt-br.md

 	/**
 	 * Strategy that chooses a row to take when the player is forced to take a row.
 	 *
-	 * Descreva aqui como sua estratégia escolhe uma linha para pegar.
+	 * TODO: Descreva aqui como sua estratégia escolhe uma linha para pegar.
-	 * Se preferir manter a lógica padrão, você pode remover este método.
+	 * ?
+Se preferir manter a lógica padrão, você pode remover este método.
 	 *
 	 * @param gameRows Current state of the game rows.
 	 * @returns Index of the game row that the player chooses to take.